-SCHOOL NATURAL S CIENCES
+SCHOOL NATURAL SCIENCES

 ACADEMIC UNIT CHEMISTRY

-LEVEL OF STUDIES UNDERGRA DUATE
+LEVEL OF STUDIES UNDERGRA UNDERGRADUATE

-COURSE CODE XA 232 SEMESTER 2 nd
+COURSE CODE XA 232SEMESTER2nd

 COURSE TITLE

-INDEPENDE if credits are awarded for separate components exercises, etc. If the credits are awarded for t s of the course, e.g. he whole of the cou WEEKLY TEACHING HOURS CREDITS
+INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY TEACHING HOURS CREDITS

 Lectures 3 5

 Seminars 1

 Laboratory work -

 Add rows if necessary.
-The organisation of teach ng methods used are ribed in detail at (d).
+The organisation of teaching and the teaching methods used are described in detail at (d).

 COURSE TYPE Field of Scien ce (Basic Physical Chemistry).

 general background, special background, specialised general knowledge, skills development

-PREREQUISITE COURSES: Typically, there are not prerequisite course, but the students should possess, at least, basic knowledge of Mathematics
+PREREQUISITE COURSES: ES: Typically, there are not prerequisite course, but the students should possess, at least, basic knowledge of Mathematics

-LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek.
-Teaching may be however performed in English in case foreign students attend the course.
+LANGUAGE OF INSTRUCTION and Greek.
+Teaching may be however performed in English in case

+EXAMINATIONS: foreign students attend the course.

-IS THE COURSE OFFERED TO ERASMUS STUDENTS COURSE WEBSITE (URL)
+IS THE COURSE OFFERED TO YES

+ERASMUS STUDENTS

+COURSE WEBSITE (URL)